hafer-cappuccino/bahasa-loanword-detection/README.md

 $ make shell
 ```

 This runs an interactive bash shell.
-Then, you can run the following to see the model evaluations:
+Then from within the docker container's bash shell, you can run the following to see the model evaluations:

 ``` sh
 $ make analysis